Darkseal/dir2json/README.md

     readme.md
 ```

-into a JSON object like this:
+and outputs it into a JSON object like this:

 ```
 {